Microsoft Dynamics AX 2012

 Couple this with a constant focus on pervasive interoperability—the natural interaction of ERP systems with Microsoft business productivity applications and IT infrastructure technology—and the release will help sharpen your competitive edge and empower your people to anticipate and embrace change.

-For more information, please refer to the What’s new in Microsoft Dynamics AX 2012 fact sheet (PDF, 1.26 MB).
+For more information, please refer to the Dynamics AX Licensing brochure (PDF, 352 MB).

 How to buy Microsoft Dynamics AX 2012